FilipsFedotovs/ANNDEA/README.md

 ### 1.3 Reconstructing a hit data using the new model
 *This part is only needed if a new model is required*
-1) Go to ANNADEA directory on AFS
+1) Go to ANNDEA directory on AFS
 2) **cd Code**
 3) **tmux**
 4) **kinit username@CERN.CH -l 24h00m**